stonet-research/zns-tools/README.md

 For more information about the `STATE` of zones, visit the [ZNS documentation](https://zonedstorage.io/docs/linux/zbd-api#zone-condition).

+**Important:** Extents that are out of the address range for the ZNS device are not included in the statistics (e.g., when F2FS uses inline data the extent is not on the ZNS but the conventional block device).
+We still show a warning about such as extents and their info.

 ### Holes between Extents

 When F2FS run GC it will generate file fragments, which are referred to as `extents`, where an extent depicts a contiguous region of data.
 Over time files are broken up and extents end up in different areas (and zones) on the device.
 As a result of this file fragmentation extents can be reordered and/or mixed with other extents in zones.
 Therefore, we define a metric of identifying the space of other data (other than the data of the file that is being mapped) between extents.
 This can happen in three cases.